 Macro photography; Close-up photography; photomacrography; macrography

-A form of photography in which the subject of the photograph is usually very small or is a very small detail of a larger object.
-The resultant Photograph is larger than life size.
+Macro photography is where the subject of the photograph is usually very small in real life, or is a very small detail of a larger object.
+The final photo you print is normally larger than life-size.

 - Close-up lenses (close-up rings)

 - Reversed lens mounted on the camera using a “reverse ring mount adapter”